-- Additionally, narcissists constantly crave affirmation as they are hyperaware of others’ opinions, while confident individuals don’t seek to prove themselves.
+- Additionally, people with traits of narcissistic personality disorder (NPD) constantly crave affirmation as they are hyperaware of others’ opinions, while confident individuals don’t seek to prove themselves.

-- Also, narcissistic individuals exploit others for their benefit, while confident people strive to lift others up.
+- Also, individuals with NPD traits exploit others for their benefit, while confident people strive to lift others up.

-- Furthermore, narcissists can’t and won’t admit fault, while people with a healthy amount of confidence take responsibility.
+- Furthermore, people with narcissistic personality disorder can’t and won’t admit fault, while people with a healthy amount of confidence take responsibility.

-- Finally, narcissistic individuals are narrow-minded and self-centered, while confident individuals look at the bigger picture.
+- Finally, individuals with NPD traits tend to be narrow-minded and self-centered, while confident individuals look at the bigger picture.

 - We all need to work at achieving a healthy degree of confidence; those with narcissistic personality disorder, though, often need to work with a mental health professional.